 Help restaurants, pubs, cafés… to survive

 Most now offer home deliveries (we have put a map together here), with even New Covent Garden putting together assortments of fruit and vegetables for those of you wanting to cook a feast yourself.
-There is more you can do: buy their merchandise (from ground coffee to funky tote bags) or a gift voucher to keep them afloat for the time being.
+There is more you can do: buy their merchandise (Ground coffee, funky tote bags, their recipe book…) or a gift voucher to keep them afloat for the time being.
 Even leaving them a review will make a difference.

 Support the West End